Beta8397/virtual_robot/README.md

 (see this [video](https://www.youtube.com/watch?v=pmaT9Twbmao)).

 Multiple robot configurations are available.
 MecanumBot has a mecanum drive with a servo-driven arm at the back, and with three dead-wheel encoders.
-BetaBot is a mecanum-drive bot with a rear intake, a ring shooter, and a front "scoop" for moving wobble goals.
 XDriveBot has four corner-mounted Omni-wheels, a rear arm driven by a cr-servo, and three dead-wheel encoders.
-ArmBot is a mecanum drive bot with a motor-driven arm and servo-driven grabble; it provides a purely kinematic simulation (no interaction with game elements).
+ArmBot is a mecanum drive bot with a motor-driven arm and servo-driven grabber.
 Several other configurations (SwerveBot, DiffSwerveBot, etc) are available, but are currently disabled.
 They can be enabled by un-commenting the @Botconfig annotations in their configuration classes (package virtual_robot.robots.classes).

 Each robot can be thought of as 18 inches wide.
 For the two-wheel bot and mecanum wheel bots, the distance between the centers of the right and left wheels is 16 inches.
 For the mecanum wheel bots, the distance between the centers